James Douglas (antiquary): Works

 Douglas painted portraits of his friends, both in oil and in miniature.
 In 1795 he contributed to John Nichols's Leicestershire a plate of St Michael's Church, Coston engraved by himself.
 He also engraved the full-length portrait of Francis Grose.

 Family

-In January 1780 Douglas married Margaret, daughter of John Oldershaw of Rochester, an eminent surgeon in Leicester.
+In January 1780 Douglas married Margaret, daughter of John Oldershaw of Rochester, Kent, an eminent surgeon in Leicester.